Spigell/sparky/README.md

 ##  Rood directory

-This is sparky root directory, or directory where sparky looks for the projects to get built:
+This is sparky root directory, or directory where Sparky looks for the projects to get built:

     ~/.sparky/projects/